Bhavya-Pruthi/Machine_Learning/README.md

 2.K_means Algrorithm

 K-means clustering is a type of unsupervised learning, which is used when you have unlabeled data (i.e., data without defined categories or groups).
 The goal of this algorithm is to find groups in the data, with the number of groups represented by the variable K.

+3. Support Vector Machine ( SVM )

+A Support Vector Machine (SVM) is a discriminative classifier formally defined by a separating hyperplane.
+In other words, given labeled training data (supervised learning), the algorithm outputs an optimal hyperplane which categorizes new examples.
+In two dimentional space this hyperplane is a line dividing a plane in two parts where in each class lay in either side.